spietrek87/gtrans/README.md

 ## Description
-Copy SAP® co- and data files and generate a ZIP file.
+Copies SAP® co- and data files and generate a ZIP file.

 ## Usage
 ```